Yqnn/svg-path-editor/README.md

 - Paste or edit the raw path in the **path** field
 - Click on **+** to add a new command to the path, select a type, then click on the destination
 - Move points with drag and drop
-- Click on a point, then on the **+** to insert a command right after the selected one
+- Click on a point, then on the **...** button to insert a command right after the selected one, to remove it, or to change its type

 ##### Commands panel:
 - Click on the command type to toggle between relative and absolute coordinates